 There is a huge difference between acceptance and denial.
 Self-acceptance doesn’t mean not changing or improving yourself.
 It just means that you acknowledge who you are first.
 Then, decide if there’s something you want to take action on.

 Denial, on the other hand, is not recognizing the truth.
-It means thinking you are rich, skinny and happy when you are actually poor, fat and unhappy.
+It means thinking you are rich, skinny, and happy when you are actually poor, fat, and unhappy.

 But ever since I was 30, I have accepted my weight and my physique.
 There are basically two things I could do after acceptance.
 First, is to gain weight.
-Second, is to let it be.
+Second, it is to let it be.
 I choose the second option because: